 How often have we asked the same?
 If not verbalized, but in our heart.
-There has been a message preached or counsel given that we didn’t like, and we despised (hated) the messenger.
-We see this manifest often in how we respond, act, what we say or do.
+There has been a message preached or counsel given that we didn’t like, and we despised (hated) the messenger in our heart.
+We see this manifest often in how we respond, act, what we say and do.

 Asking Anything in Jesus’ Name

 Jesus said, “Whatever you ask in My name, that will I do, so that the Father may be glorified in the Son.
 If you ask Me anything in My name, I will do it” (John 14:13-14).
 This appears to be, as it were, a blank check that has already been signed by Jesus Himself.

 It seems Jesus is encouraging us to ask for anything we desire, just sign His name to it and He will grant it.
 It’s similar to that which God told Solomon, “Ask!
 What shall I give you” (1 Kings 3:5)?
 God gave him what He requested and beyond (Ephesians 3:20).

 - Power of attorney.
 If you are given power of attorney over someone’s finances, you are to use or distribute it for their purposes only.
 You can use it however you choose.
 However, there will be a day of accounting when you will give an account as to how you used what was theirs.
 There will be an accounting one day of how we used His name.
 When we pray using His name it must be used for His purposes.